windup/rhamt-vscode-extension/README.md

 ## Current Release

-* Version	0.0.91
-* References version 5.2.1.Final of the mta-cli

-## Current Development Release

-* Version	0.0.93
+* Version	0.0.96
-* References version 5.3.0.Alpha3 of the mta-cli
+* References version 5.3.0.Final of the mta-cli

 ## Features